MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-ui.md

 In this article, you created a series of queries with Power Query that provides a customer-to-supplier ratio analysis at the country level for the Northwind corporation.

-You learned the components of the Power Query user interface, how to create new queries inside the query editor, reference queries, merge queries, understand the applied steps section, add new columns, and how to leverage the data profiling tools to better understand your data.
+You learned the components of the Power Query user interface, how to create new queries inside the query editor, reference queries, merge queries, understand the applied steps section, add new columns, and how to use the data profiling tools to better understand your data.

 Power Query is a powerful tool used to connect to many different data sources and transform the data into the shape you want.
-The scenarios outlined in this article are examples to show how users can leverage Power Query to transform raw data into important actionable business insights.
+The scenarios outlined in this article are examples to show how users can use Power Query to transform raw data into important actionable business insights.